 Visit http://www.CloseYourDoor.org for additional information about this important public safety message and the “Close Your Door” campaign.

-The Clarkstown Police Department Child Passenger Safety Program is a public awareness and education program aimed at informing parents on the proper use and installation of child safety seats.
+The Clarkstown Police Department's Child Safety Seat Program is a public awareness and education program aimed at informing parents and caregivers on the proper use and installation of child safety seats.
 The goal of the program is to ensure that all child safety seats are installed and used properly so as to provide the highest level of protection possible to children.
-The program educates parents on the proper use of child safety seats in vehicles and runs regularly scheduled child safety seat check-up events at the Nanuet Fire Department Sub Station located on Renee Lane in Bardonia.
-Call Sergeant Gorsky at (845)708-9258 x4081 if you have questions regarding child safety seats or would like to find out when the next child safety seat check-up will be conducted.
+It has been found that 90% to 95% of all child safety seats installed in vehicles are misused.
+The program runs a monthly child safety seat check at the Nanuet Fire Department Sub Station located at 11 Renee Lane in Bardonia.
+Please call (845) 639-5930 for an appointment.

 Babysitters Fire Safety Tips